951 204 783 | WA +34 636 921 236 reservas@aloratur.com

 Visit to Álora 1h30m

-Welcome pack and organisation of groups by language
+Welcome pack and group organisation by language

 Tapas lunch at Taberna del Caminito